Ottoman invasion of Mani (1807): Aftermath

-Antony continued to hold the position of bey until he resigned in favour of his son-in-law, Konstantis Zervakos, who was on good terms with the Ottomans.
+Antonobey continued to hold the position of bey until he resigned in favour of his son-in-law, Konstantis Zervakos, who was on good terms with the Ottomans.
 In 1815, the Ottomans once again tried to conquer Mani by landing an army at Skoutari which was the Grigorakis' home town.
 The attack was repulsed by Theodoros Grigorakis.
 In 1821, the rest of Greece declared its independence.